masoudkarimif/masoudkarimif.github.io/content/posts/react-101.md

 ```

 ### useEffect
 We use `useEffect` to add side effects to our components.
-Side effects are what happens when a components renders or re-renders.
+Side effects are what happens when a component renders or re-renders.
 Components (re-)render in 3 scenarios:
 - The first time they load to the page
 - Every time their states change
 - Every time their props change